-- You’re the highest bidder, would you like to be notified if you are outbid?
+- You’re the highest bidder, would you like to be notified if you’re outbid?

-These are all points where the user has invested in your service and there is a clear value proposition for them to enable push notifications.
+These are all points in a user journey where the user has invested in your service, and there is a clear benefit to enable push notifications.

 Owen Campbell-Moore created a mock of a hypothetical airline website to demonstrate this approach.

 After the user has booked a flight, it asks if the user would like notifications in case of flight delays.